graphops/subgraph-mcp/README.md

 ## Prompts

-The server also provides two predefined prompts:
+The server provides three predefined prompts:

 - `get_schema`: Get the schema for a subgraph deployment
 - `execute_query`: Run a GraphQL query against a deployment
+- `get_top_subgraphs`: Get top subgraphs for a contract on a specific chain

 ## Resources

 The server exposes one resource:

-- `graphql://subgraph`: Provides basic information about The Graph protocol
+- `graphql://subgraph`: Provides detailed information about how to use the Subgraph MCP, including workflow guidance for address lookups and contract queries

 ## Contributing